 1.8.2 Head: The respirator protects the wearer's head and neck from impact and from abrasion caused by rebounding abrasive.
-However, the respirator does not the requirements for industrial head protection as stated in ANSI Z89.1.
+The respirator meets physical requirements for industrial head protection as stated in ANSI Z89.1-1997 as a Type I, Class G protective helmet.